top of page

 That question changed everything.

 I started looking at my parenting through a designer’s lens.
 Tuning into the little moments, the meltdowns, the mealtimes and wondering how we might reimagine them.
 Not to be perfect, but to be more intentional.
-More creative.
-More connected.
+More creative and more connected.

-And that’s how Design Thinking Dad was born.
+And that’s how Design Thinking Dad Parenting Playbook was born.

 Welcome to the Disco